PlumpMath/from-monoids-to-infinity/README.md

-# From Monoids to Monads
+# From Monoids to Infinity
-Custom made Haskell types with monoid, functor, applicatives and/or monad instances.
+Custom made Haskell types with monoid, functor, applicatives, monads, foldables, traversables and beyond

 ## Recap - Laws